mixxxdj/mixxx/source/chapters/livebroadcasting.rst

 By default, Mixxx broadcasts artist and title information to your listeners.
-You can disable this behavior by selecting :menuselection:`Preferences --> Live Broadcasting --> Enable custom metadata”.
+You can disable this behavior by selecting :menuselection:`Preferences --> Live Broadcasting --> Enable custom metadata`.

 .. note:: For technical reasons, broadcasting artist and title information is
           not supported for OGG streams.